Demi-urge/menace_sandbox/docs/dynamic_path_router.md

 If the direct lookup fails the router performs a recursive walk of the repository to locate the file.

+When the multi-root variables are present they take precedence over the single root overrides.
+Each entry is searched in order and the first matching root is stored for reuse so subsequent lookups avoid repeated filesystem walks.

+## Additional helpers

+- `get_project_root` and `get_project_roots` expose the discovered repository
+  roots, optionally selecting one via the `repo_hint` parameter.
+- `resolve_module_path` resolves dotted module names to their source file or package `__init__.py` across all registered roots.
+- `resolve_dir` resolves and validates directory locations.

+All resolutions and discovered roots are cached behind a thread-safe lock to keep repeated lookups inexpensive.

 ## Caching

 Successful resolutions are cached in-memory to avoid repeated scans.
 Call